- Formula: NdCl3

 Pure anhydrous chloride neodymium(III) chloride may be made by heating a mixture of solid neodymium oxide, Nd2O3, and ammonium chloride.
 This is folloiwed by extended heating under vacuum at 300-320°C to remove excess ammonium chloride.
 The product is moisture sensitive and formed as a powder.
 Pure samples of other lanthanide chlorides can be made in similar fashion.

 - Geometry of neodymium: 9 coordinate: tricapped trigonal prismatic

 - Prototypical structure:

-What follows is the calculated isotope pattern for the NdCl3 unit with the most intense ion set to 100%.
+The chart below shows the calculated isotope pattern for the formula NdCl3 with the most intense ion set to 100%.

 The data on these compounds pages are assembled and adapted from the primary literature and several other sources including the following.